William Davies (screenwriter)

-William Davies (sometimes credited William Davis or Will Davies) is an English producer and screenwriter.
+William Davies (sometimes credited William Davis or Will Davies) is an English screenwriter and producer.
 He has written and co-written a number of films including Twins (1988), The Real McCoy (1993), the Johnny English franchise (2003-2018), Alien Autopsy (2006), Flushed Away (2006), How to Train Your Dragon (2010), Puss in Boots (2011), and Lyle, Lyle, Crocodile (2022).

 The British-born Davies is a graduate of Mercersburg Academy and Cambridge University.
 He is the brother of television producer Michael Davies and the opera singer Rebecca de Pont Davies.